dhveerap/edge-developer/microsoft-edge/dev-guide/browser-features/reading-view.md

 This is a preview feature and to use, navigate to **edge://flags** and enable the flag `Immersive Reader for Readable Frame`

 This will show Immersive Reader icon in your web page even if the page is not compatible.
-The content extracted might not be as good as that of other compatible pages but we try to show the best possible content.
+The content extracted might not be as good as that of other compatible pages but Immersive Reader will show the best possible content.

 ## Enable Immersive Reader for specific content

-If you want to display curated content in Immersive Reader, you can use the **EDGE_READABLE_FRAME** meta tag and add **edgeReadable** attribute to the HTML Elements that needs to be shown in Immersive Reader:
+Along with making the page eligible for reading mode via Immersive Reader, if you also want to specifiy what parts of the web page should be displayed in Immersive Reader, you can use the **EDGE_READABLE_FRAME** meta tag and add **edgeReadable** attribute to the HTML Elements that needs to be shown in Immersive Reader:

 ```html
 <html>